csparker/csparker.github.io/_posts/2021-11-16-Tissue-weighted-mean.markdown

 ## Summary

 Advanced diffusion MRI models can estimate tissue-specific parameters by explicitly accounting for CSF contamination.
 However, conventional ROI means of such tissue metrics are nevertheless biased when the ROI contains voxels contaminated with CSF (Fig 1, 3).
 The tissue-weighted mean leverages tissue volume fraction estimates to overcome this (Fig. 2).
 This allows more accurate estimates of ROI means in the regions bordering CSF and in studies of aging and neurodegenerative disease (Fig. 4).
-To read more about the tissue-weighted mean and learn how to apply it to your dataset, check out the official [publication][tissue-weighted-mean-preprint] and dedicated [walkthrough][tissue-weighted-mean-walkthrough].
+To read more about the tissue-weighted mean and learn how to apply it to your dataset, check out the official [publication][tissue-weighted-mean-doi] and dedicated [walkthrough][tissue-weighted-mean-walkthrough].

 <br/>

 ## References

 Parker, C.S., Veale, T., Bocchetta, M., Slattery, C.F., Malone, I.B., Thomas, D.L., Schott, J.M., Cash, D.M. & Zhang, H., 2021.
-Not all voxels are created equal: reducing estimation bias in regional NODDI metrics using tissue-weighted means.
-Pre-print in _bioRxiv_. doi: [https://doi.org/10.1101/2021.06.29.450089][tissue-weighted-mean-doi]
+Not all voxels are created equal: reducing estimation bias in regional NODDI metrics using tissue-weighted means. _Neuroimage_, 118749. doi: [https://doi.org/10.1016/j.neuroimage.2021.118749][tissue-weighted-mean-doi]

 Pasternak, O., Sochen, N., Gur, Y., Intrator, N. and Assaf, Y. Free water elimination and mapping from diffusion MRI. _Magnetic Resonance in Medicine: An Official Journal of the International Society for Magnetic Resonance in Medicine_ 62(3), 717-730 (2009). [https://doi.org/10.1002/mrm.22055][fwe]